rogerserret/IronRoger/week5_midbootcamp_project/Project/README.md

 Leveraging on the [data](https://github.com/rogerserret/IronRoger/blob/main/week5_midbootcamp_project/data_mid_bootcamp_project_classification-master/creditcardmarketing.csv) we were provided with, we used [SQL](https://github.com/rogerserret/IronRoger/blob/main/week5_midbootcamp_project/Project/SQL_questions.sql) to query the data base and Tableau's and Python's data visualisation tools to explore the relationships between features.

-The following dashboard visually shows the key insights that came out from that analytic process.
+The following dashboard visually shows the key insights that came out from that analytic process:

 <img width="1200" alt="Screenshot 2022-05-12 at 17 23 00" src="https://user-images.githubusercontent.com/101060178/168110799-103d7ee2-5441-485f-af54-e298a86ef843.png">